(nirmatrelvir tablets; ritonavir tablets)

 ↑ trazodone

 Adverse reactions of nausea, dizziness, hypotension, and syncope have been observed following co-administration of trazodone and ritonavir.
 A lower dose of trazodone should be considered.
-Refer to trazadone product label for further information.
+Refer to the trazadone prescribing information for further information.

 Antifungals